 excites body metabolism.
 Strength training also produces a stronger sense of

-well-being, which is a great after workout-bonus for you.
+well-being, which is also another great after workout-bonus.

 Week 2 Strength Training:

 Your weight training to burn fat Strength routine, should be completed twice a week starting with Monday and repeating again on Thursday.

 Again, let’s start with a warm-up - low impact cardio such as: stair master, exercise bike/elliptical trainer, the choice is yours.

 This should be 10 minutes no longer, all you want at this point is to warm-up, not exhaust yourself save your energy levels for the weights.